Is it worth it to hire a resume writer?

 Employers appreciate candidates who know what they have to offer and have taken the time to go beyond submitting a template or mediocre resume.
 It sends the message the candidate understands the employer’s time is a precious commodity and they have no intention of wasting it.

-Now that you know what goes into a well-written resume and what motivates potential employers to put you in the “keep pile,” does your resume meet the criteria?
-If not, seriously consider working with a resume writing expert who does.
+Now you know what goes into a well-written resume and what motivates potential employers to put you in the “keep” pile.
+The question now is…does your resume meet the criteria?
+If not, seriously consider working with a resume writer who’s an industry expert.

 How to Choose the Right Resume Writer: